Edinburgh Futures Institute: Mission and structure

 The EFI's mission is research and teaching on complex, multi-stakeholder societal challenges, with an emphasis on data-driven solutions.
 It aims to produce innovation especially in creative industries, financial services and fintech, public services, and tourism and festivals, all of which are key sectors of the Scottish economy.
 The EFI's researchers come from a variety of academic disciplines across the arts, humanities, social sciences, informatics, medicine, and natural sciences.
 Most staff members also teach in other Schools at the university, and the institute considers itself part of the wider university ecosystem in its multidisciplinary approach to research and teaching.

 Organizationally, the EFI is an institute under the governance of the university's College of Arts, Humanities and Social Sciences.
 It is considered a 'School'—Edinburgh's terminology for a self-administering academic unit representing one or more adjacent disciplines, such as the School of Social and Political Science—despite not being named so.
 The EFI's first Director was legal scholar Lesley McAra, Professor of Penology.
 McAra was succeeded in 2022 by Chris Speed, Chair of Design Informatics.
 Since January 2025, EFI is led by Director Marion Thain, Professor of Culture and Technology.
 The institute has four further Directors of Business Engagement & Partnerships, Education, Innovation, and Research.

-Degree programs
+Degree programmes

-The EFI's primary role is in postgraduate teaching.
-As of 2024, it offers one four-year undergraduate Master of Arts (Scotland) degree, and 13 one-year postgraduate Master of Science degrees available for full-time or part-time study.
+As of 2026, the EFI offers one four-year undergraduate Master of Arts degree, and 12 one-year postgraduate Master of Science degrees available for full-time or part-time study.